daemon13/passw3rd/README.md

 ------------------------------------------------------------------------------
 Command line use

-    Generate key/iv in ~/ by default
+    Generate key/iv in current directory by default

         $ passw3rd -g
         generated keys in /Users/user